 With the consent of the instructor, a student may enroll in a course for no credit (audit).
 Auditing students pay the same fee as students enrolled for credit.
 Auditors are not expected to complete course work as students who are enrolled for credit, nor will they take tests.
 Audit enrollments will not count toward financial aid or degree completion requirements.
-Students must inform the Registrar's Office within the first 15 instructional days of the course.
+Students must inform the Executive Director of Enrollment Office within the first 15 instructional days of the course.